-This is a brand new page on the web site, devoted to Scollay Square's connection to the movies, either in an actual film, re-created on screen, or simply referred to by an actor.
+This page deals with Scollay Square's connection to the movies, either in an actual film, re-created on screen, or simply referred to by an actor.
+I've also started collecting the odd reference (however obtuse) on television and a recent radio find.
 As always, we welcome your suggestions at our email address.

 Walk East on Beacon